Course

 Monitoring & Screening

-After reviewing these signs and symptoms listed above, this list can be related to other diagnoses.
+After reviewing the signs and symptoms listed above, I realized that this list can be related to other diagnoses.
 Using blood glucose monitoring as part of an overall assessment is extremely important to provide safe and effective overall patient care.
-If your facility utilizes a hypoglycemic protocol having a clear and universal understanding between staff in the care team leads to prompt and effective evaluation.
-Unfortunately, there isn’t a straightforward or universal standard for neonatal glucose levels (3).
-So, when the opportunity for a newborn to have monitoring and evaluation for neonatal hypoglycemia is present, adhering to your facility’s guidelines will then guide your clinical interventions and continued monitoring.
-To assist with the understanding of a monitoring and evaluation tool, we will review a sample format from the American Academy of Pediatrics.
+If your facility utilizes a hypoglycemic protocol, having a clear and universal understanding between staff and staff members in the care team leads to prompt and effective evaluation.
+Unfortunately, there is not a straightforward or universal standard for neonatal glucose levels (3).
+When the opportunity arises for a newborn to have monitoring of neonatal hypoglycemia, adhering to your facility’s guidelines will guide your clinical interventions, and continuous monitoring.
+To understand a monitoring and evaluation tool, we will review a sample format from the American Academy of Pediatrics (2).

 When reviewing this algorithm for screening newborns for hypoglycemia, it utilizes a symptomatic versus asymptomatic starting point.
 Using a symptomatic versus asymptomatic screening assessment approach enables the health care team to cover a widespan of newborns to help ensure a wide range of neonates born is examined for potential hypoglycemic issues.